felixlopz/hubrise-test-task/content/apps/orderline/en/overview.md

 - On-site self-ordering kiosks.
 - Table ordering apps.

 It assists single stores, restaurants, and franchises to manage orders received when the EPOS system is not integrated.
-OrderLine supports delivery, collection, and sit in options.
-It connects to single HubRise Locations.
+OrderLine supports delivery, collection, and eat in options.
+It connects to single HubRise locations.

-OrderLine features include the following:
+OrderLine features include:

-- Order flow management.
+- Real-time order receipt, with customisable sound notifications.
-- Order status management.
+- Printing of order receipts.
-- Order receipt printing.
+- Update of order status and delivery time.
-- Orders searchable history.
+- Order history.